algorithmiaio/sample-apps/algo-dev-demo/scikit-learn-demo/README.md

 ## Prerequisites

-Fork this repository so you have access to the code and data files.
+Clone this repository so you have access to the code and data files.
 While we will use the Algorithmia Web IDE in this demo note that you can also use a repository from Github or you can use the [CLI](https://algorithmia.com/developers/clients/cli/) to deploy your model instead once you've [created an algorithm](https://algorithmia.com/developers/algorithm-development/languages/python/#create-an-algorithm) and cloned your repository.

 ## Upload pre-trained model to Data Collections